benjaminkott/bootstrap_package/Documentation/Introduction/Index.rst

 Introduction
 ==============================

-Bootstrap Package is a theme for TYPO3 CMS based on the `Bootstrap CSS Framework <http://getbootstrap.com/>`_ Version 3.3.5
+Bootstrap Package is a theme for TYPO3 CMS based on the `Bootstrap CSS Framework <http://getbootstrap.com/>`_ Version 3.3.7

 Features
 ==============================

 * Full configured TypoScript Setup provided as Static Template
 * Completely adjustable via TypoScript Constants
-* Preconfigured RealURL for SEO-Friendly URLs

-  * Apache Configuration included

 * TYPO3 CMS rendering is adjusted to the needs of `Bootstrap CSS Framework <http://getbootstrap.com/>`_

   * Layouts for all Content Elements